edutap-eu/documentation/source/packages/edutap_wallet_google/index.md

 The package contains validating data-models made with [Pydantic](https://docs.pydantic.dev/).

 Behind the scenes it provides a session manager for authorized HTTPS communication with the Google Restful API.
-An extensible registry for additional models of classes and objects ensures enhancability.
+An extensible registry for additional models of classes and objects ensures extendibility.

 The documentation for `edutap.wallet_google` is roughly structured into four parts: